 Breast Reconstruction E-Book

-Nipple Re-sensation Dr. Szczerba and Dr. Kapadia are on the forefront of providing nerve reconstruction for nipple sensation.
+Dr. Szczerba and Dr. Kapadia are on the forefront of providing nerve reconstruction to restore breast/nipple sensation.

 With breast reconstruction, reconstructing nipple sensation represents yet another advancement possibility in restoring not just normal breast appearance, but also nipple sensation after nipple sparing mastectomy.